edwarddistel/yahoo-fantasy-baseball-automater/README.md

         - E.g.: `398.l.123456`
         - To find out this number:
             - If it's 2020, the unique prefix for MLB is `398`.
-            - If it's not 2019 you can find out the league prefix by replacing `index.js` with this:
+            - You can find out the league prefix by running:
             ```
             npm run league-prefix
             ```
             - You can find your league ID simply by logging into the Yahoo Fantasy Baseball website - it'll be the value after `https://baseball.fantasysports.yahoo.com/b1/`
-            - Combine those two with ".l." for a final format of `388.l.123456`
+            - Combine those two with ".l." for a final format of `398.l.123456`
     - `TEAM`: This is your team number.
         - Just log into the Yahoo Fantasy Baseball website, click on "My Team", then check the URL to see what team number you are.
     - `AUTH_FILE`: Where to store the credentials.
 Can be anything you want.